With epilepsy, there is a broad range of issues to worry about, such as biting your tongue or collapsing.

 - Absence seizures don't have the muscle movements typically associated with seizure symptoms.
 Instead, they have non-motor symptoms such as lapses in awareness and staring spells.
 They tend to only last a few seconds long and can be mistaken for daydreaming.
 During these episodes signals from the brain to retain urine may get mixed up as consciousness may be impaired, resulting in the total loss of urine.

-It’s common, especially during absence seizure to have no memory of the event.
-People suddenly regain consciousness and wonder why their pants are soaked.
+It's common, especially during an absence seizure to have no memory of the event.
+People suddenly regain consciousness and wonder why their pants are wet.
 This can often be a warning sign in children if absence seizures have been missed.
-If your child has an accident with no memory of it they should be taken to their doctor right away.
+If your child has an accident with no memory of it, they should be taken to their healthcare provider right away.

 Common seizure symptoms include:

 - Uncontrollable muscle movements.

 - Lack of consciousness.

 - Urine leakage upon adding stress to the bladder due to activities such as laughing, sneezing, or lifting something heavy.

 - Feeling the sudden strong urge to urinate and failing to make it to the restroom in time.

 - Frequent urination and leaking due to being unable to fully empty the bladder.

 - Having a physical or mental impairment that makes it difficult to make it to the toilet in time.